 Funded by / Ownership

-The New Zealand Herald is owned by NZME, which is a is a New Zealand newspaper, radio, outdoor advertising and digital media business.
+The New Zealand Herald is owned by NZME, which is a is a New Zealand newspaper, radio, outdoor advertising, and digital media business.
 It was launched in 2014 as the formal merger of the New Zealand division of APN News & Media and The Radio Network, part of the Australian Radio Network.
-It operates 32 newspapers, 8 radio networks and several websites in twenty-five markets across the country, and reaches over 3 million people.
+It operates 32 newspapers, 8 radio networks, and several websites in twenty-five markets across the country, and reaches over 3 million people.
 The paper is funded through advertising and subscription fees.

 Analysis / Bias

 In review, NZ Herald has a right-center bias in word choices in their opinion pieces and is critical of the current labor government, such as: “Political Roundup: Lifting the lid on lobbying in politics” and they use emotional language in their headlines such as “Who needs friends like Labour’s coalition partners.”
 However, their editorials have a more neutral tone regarding NZ Politics, such as: “Simon Bridges is National’s answer to Jacinda Ardern” (National is the opposition party to Labor and they are considered Center-Right).
-Although some of their articles are sourced through quotes and some use national sources that is not known to us, such as thespinoff.co., in their world news they utilize credible sources such as the Washington Post.
+Although some of their articles are sourced through quotes and some use national sources that are not known to us, such as thespinoff.co., in their world news they utilize credible sources such as the Washington Post.

-When it comes to US politics they have left leaning word choices, such as in this article, regarding Barack Obama’s visit to New Zealand on 18 March, 2018 “Obama represents the dignity of the high office he won, the first African-American elected to it, and the respect it ought to command.”
+When it comes to US politics they have left-leaning word choices, such as in this article, regarding Barack Obama’s visit to New Zealand on 18 March 2018 “Obama represents the dignity of the high office he won, the first African-American elected to it, and the respect it ought to command.”
 And here they criticize Trump’s Trade policy “A trade war would hurt the US as well as the world”.

 A factual search reveals they have not failed a fact check.